billpull/webassets-require-js/README.md

 webassets-require-js
 ====================

-A webassets filter for require js optimizer.
+A webassets filter for require js optimizer, forked from https://github.com/billpull/webassets-require-js.
 This fork adds support for:
 - File with dependencies.
 Gives r.js access to the original source file, so that it can follow and include dependencies.
 - No more hardcoded output.
 Instead the output path from the webassets bundle-definition is used.